TefiC/Baking-App-Project-3-Udacity/README.markdown

 ---

 - Tests are divided into Test Suites.
-One test suite for phones, one test suite for tablets and one test suite with general tests.
+A test suite for phones, a test suite for tablets and a test suite with general tests.

 - UI Testing uses the [Espresso](https://developer.android.com/training/testing/espresso/index.html) library .